 FMFCU BRANCHES ARE OPEN FOR BUSINESS!

 FMFCU branches are OPEN and ready to serve our valued members and our local communities.
-We have implemented safety enhancements that meet or exceed Centers for Disease Control (CDC) and Pennsylvania Health Department guidelines, including continuous cleaning of high touch surfaces, germ shields, social distancing, occupancy limits and mask requirements.
-MASKS ARE REQUIRED when visiting a branch EXCEPT for fully vaccinated individuals.
+We will continue to monitor safety protocols issued by the Centers for Disease Control (CDC) and Pennsylvania Health Department and implement them when necessary.

 Before considering a visit to an FMFCU branch, we STRONGLY encourage you to use our remote and digital banking options shown below.
 This will help keep our communities, employees and members safe by limiting personal contact and supporting social distancing.

 MORE INFORMATION AND HOW YOU CAN DO YOUR BANKING ONLINE